Split content setup

 - Page load will be slower the first time someone visits with a new set of custom traits, because Next.js will be rendering that page at request time.
 One of the custom traits, specifically, is a “random seed” that is used to pick an A/B test bucket.
 By default, we use 16 different seed values, which means there will be at least 16 cache misses.

-is called.
-That means if you are using scheduled content, then you must userevalidate
+That means if you are using scheduled content, then you must use

 Server - other frameworks

-Knowing that the page is going to be rendered in the server, it’s only a question of obtaining the variation object.
+Knowing that the page is going to be rendered on the server, it’s only a question of obtaining the variation object.

 If you are not using Next.js you would have to implement a cookie-management logic, similarly to how it’s done in Next.js.